 Phillip experienced some medical issues in 2015 and has now retired to Melbourne’s Sunshine (western suburbs).
 He is a very passionate member of the Western Bulldogs Football Club.
 He also continues, through his writing, to honour First Nations in the Northern Territory’s Gulf of Carpentaria where he has family and friends.

 Phillip has published a chapbook of collaborative poetry from the Borroloola Poetry Club called Diwurruwurru: Poetry from the Gulf of Carpentaria (Blank Rune Press, 2015).
 His first full length poetry collection, sweetened in coals, can be purchased online from Ginninderra Press.

-Alice Allan’s poetry has been published in previous issues of Verity La as well as in Cordite, Rabbit and Australian Book Review.
+Alice Allan’s poetry has been published in previous issues of Verity La as well as in Cordite, Rabbit, and The Australian Book Review.
 She is the creator and convenor of the Verity La Poetry Podcast, as well as producing her own weekly podcast, Poetry Says.